What Really Matters

 Buying a home?
 The process can be stressful.
 A home inspection is supposed to give you peace of mind, but it often has the opposite effect.
 You will be asked to absorb a lot of information over a short time.
 This often includes a written report, checklist, photographs, environmental reports, and what the inspector himself says during the inspection.
 All this combined with the seller’s disclosure and what you notice yourself make the experience even more overwhelming.
 What should you do?

 Relax.
-Inspectors are professionals, and if yours is a member of InterNACHI, as I am, then you can trust that he/she is among the most highly trained in the industry.
+Inspectors are professionals, and you can trust that I am among the most highly trained in the industry.
 Most of your inspection will be related to maintenance recommendations and minor imperfections.
 These are good to know about.
 However, the issues that really matter will fall into four categories:

 Major defects: An example of this would be a structural failure;